foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 The first of these two methods, `initializePacks`, only instantiates the indices of the packs.
 The second, `initializeDocuments`, loops through all of the document data stashed in `game.data`, calls the appropriate constructor, and then puts it in the appropriate world collection.
 For example, `game.data.actors` gets fed into `new Actor` and the result is poured inside `game.actors`.
 When all of these documents are loaded `"Foundry VTT | Prepared World Documents in ${Math.round(dt)}ms"` is printed to console.

-The following sections describe what happens inside these constructor calls.
+The following sections describe what happens inside these constructor calls as well as what happens after a database `update`.

 ## DataModel

-The top level inheritance for documents traces back to the `DataModel` class, found in `common\abstract\data.mjs`, which controls the earliest steps of processing.
+The top level inheritance for documents traces back to the [DataModel](/en/development/api/DataModel) class, found in `common\abstract\data.mjs`, which controls the earliest steps of processing.
+These are run

 ### DataModel#\_initializeSource
 In the DataModel constructor, the data is first run through `DataModel#_initializeSource` and then stored in `_source`.
 This method applies `DataModel#migrateDataSafe`, `DataModel#cleanData`, and `DataModel#shimData`, ensuring the constructed document matches the specifications from its `schema` property before saving it in `_source`.
 After putting the cleaned up data in `_source`, `DataModel#validate` runs for one last check.

 ### DataModel#\_initialize

 This method copies data from `_source` to the top level, using the `schema` field as a guide.
 Each property of the schema gets run through the appropriate `DataField#initialize` method, which performs operations like transforming a stored ID string in `ForeignDocumentField#initialize` to a pointer.
+Unlike `_initializeSource`, this runs after every document update.

 ## ClientDocument